-3 Gaps occur in the table where there are missing valid daily observations within the month.
+2 Gaps in rainfall data at Bundarra Post Office were filled using data from nearby weather stations.
+Gaps occur where there are missing valid daily observations within the month.
 This is frequently associated with the observer being unavailable (where observations are undertaken manually), a failure in the observing equipment, movement to automatic recording equipment, or when an event has produced suspect data.